bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 In the future this plugin will provide options for more advanced configurations and templates.

-## Selective component and directive inclusion in module bundlers
+## Tree shaking with module bundlers

 <span class="badge badge-info small">SIMPLIFIED in 2.0.0-rc.20</span>